gilbertmao/FoodLocationFinder/README.md

 **Requirements**
-The following dependent libraries must be installed.
+The following dependent libraries must be installed and added t
 - Node.js
+- Maven

-**How to Run the Project**
+**How to Run the Project - Download, Build and Run**

 1. Clone the repository:
    ```bash